CONTRIBUTE BY 24th December 2021

-- Engaged organisations and leaders who adopt evidence-based practices for making work more developmental, healthy, meaningful, and productive.
+- Engaged organisations and leaders who adopt evidence-based practices for making work better.

-The survey will prompt you with a number of questions and statements relating to your work experience including learning, engagement, well-being, autonomy, and leadership.
+The online survey will prompt you with several questions and statements relating to your work experience including learning, engagement, well-being, autonomy, and leadership.
 Here are a few examples.

 There are no right or wrong answers, just answer each question as honestly as you can.
 If some items seem redundant to you, please be assured that no concept is repeatedly captured.
 You can pass on any question you don’t wish to answer.
 So you cannot be inferred from your responses, all information will be anonymised and reported in aggregate form only.

-All employees and volunteers associated with an Australian Not-for-Profit organisation are encouraged to participate: from CEO to frontline staff, full-time and casual, all sectors and purposes.
+All employees and volunteers associated with a Not-for-Profit or For-Purpose organisation are encouraged to participate: from CEO to frontline staff, full-time and casual, all services and purposes.
 You all shall have your say: what is working well, what need to improve, or what to do differently.

-This survey is your opportunity to represent the Not-for-Profit sector and is thus promoted through multiple channels: you may have been contacted through one of the research consortium partners, the news, or a friend or colleague.
+This survey is your opportunity to represent your work experience in the Not-for-Profit sector and is thus promoted through multiple channels.
+You may have been contacted, for instance, through one of the research study partners, a direct email, a sector newsletter, a colleague.

 The more people who respond, the more representative and useful the results will be.
-Please participate to shape the future work experience in the Australian Not-for-Profit sector.
+Please consider participation to shape the future work experience in the Not-for-Profit sector.

 Yes.
-This study is approved by the Human Research Ethics Committee (University of Western Australia RA/4/1/8885) and only the academic research team has access to the information provided.
+Curtin University Human Research Ethics Committee (HREC) has approved this study (HRE2021-0222) and only the academic research team has access to the information provided.
 This is not a commercial survey, we do not sell or share your information, not even with our partner organisations.
 Data is used for research purposes only, securely stored, strictly confidential and subject to legal restrictions.

 No participating individual or organisation can be inferred from published information.
 Employers will never see if or what any specific employee or volunteer responded.
 Findings are reported anonymously, in aggregate form only in reports, scholarly articles, and applied dashboards so they can inform future Not-for-Profit practice, policy and funding.

-What you provide is protected through state-of-the-art cloud technology and the UWA Institutional Research Data Store.
+What you provide is protected through state-of-the-art cloud technology.
 All information is treated as confidential and will not be released by the investigator in any form that may identify people or organisations, unless required by law.